umcconnell/destroyer2/README.md

 ### Prerequisites

-You will need redis and node with npm installed on your machine to get started (visit https://redis.io/download and https://nodejs.org to install redis and node with npm).
+You will need Redis and Node.js with npm installed on your machine to get started (visit https://redis.io/download and https://nodejs.org to install Redis and Node.js with npm).

 ### Installing